 This venue doesn’t offer many amenities, so you’ll have to bring in your own caterer and linens but they do have “twinkle lighting” and a sound system available.
 Because it’s off the beaten path, a late-night dance party is not going to bother the neighbors out here and alcohol can be served (but not sold) on the premises.

 If you’re not looking for an all-in-one venue and rustic is your style, this venue deserves a long look!

 Two different facilities under the same management and just down the road from each other.
 Eagle Eye Golf Club offers a dedicated outdoor ceremony space under a grand pergola just off the main banquet room.
 Hawk Hollow Golf Club offers both an outdoor ceremony option (I’ve performed weddings both on the grounds and on the steps to the porch) as well as the lovely Hawk Hollow Chapel just across the street.

 Golf carts are available to transport your wedding party and any mobility challenged guests from the Chapel to the reception.
 I always have outstanding experiences with the staff here, they are detail-oriented and eager to help.

 These are full-service venues, so you don’t need to worry about hiring caterers or renting linens though you can bring in your own DJ/band, cake, and decorator.
 The largest banquet room can hold 500 guests making it perfect for your big beautiful celebration!

 If you’re looking for a place that does everything for you, leaving you free to enjoy your special day, you cannot go wrong with these two venues.

-Even if you’re not getting married, go the The English Inn.
+Even if you’re not getting married, go to The English Inn.
 I’m serious.
 It’s too fantastic to miss!